+After 12 Months:

-After 12 months we would expect to see 1/3 of your garden properly dug over and some crops in place (depending on the time of year).
-The remainder of the plot should be free from rubbish, tidy and cut back.
+- At least one-third of the plot should be properly dug over, with some crops in place (depending on the time of year). - The remainder of the plot should be free from rubbish, tidy, and cut back.